Low Rolling Resistance Saves Energy and Lowers Emissions

 Did you know that the way you treat your tires can have a positive impact on the planet?
 The key is rolling resistance.
 According to the U.S. Department of Energy, between four and 11 percent of a car’s fuel is used up providing the energy required to propel your tires along the road.
 It’s known as rolling resistance.
 Premium tires [like ours] that are properly inflated require less energy to operate – less rolling resistance – which makes cars more fuel-efficient.

 Lower rolling resistance also helps lower carbon dioxide emissions.
-Since 2013, Nokian Tyres reduced the rolling resistance of our products by an average of 8 percent compared to 2013, resulting in a reduction of 128 million kg of CO2.
+Since 2013, Nokian Tyres has reduced the rolling resistance of our products by an average of 8 percent, resulting in a reduction of over 141,000 tons (128 million kg) of CO2.

 We make our tires to minimize rolling resistance, but you can play a role in that, too.
 The key: keeping your tires inflated at their proper level.
 Underinflated tires generate more friction and are less fuel-efficient.
 So, if you’re serious about going green, make sure you’ve filled your tires to the recommended inflation pressure.
 You can usually find that on a sticker inside your driver’s-side door or in your car’s owner manual.

 The numbers add up.
-If all passenger cars in Finland, Sweden and Norway used Nokian Hakkapeliitta R3 tires over the product’s life cycle, the fuel savings would be 297 million liters, and carbon dioxide emissions would decrease by some 710,000 tons – a benefit to society of 28.4 million Euros, according to KPMG.
+If all passenger cars in Finland, Sweden and Norway used Nokian Tyres Hakkapeliitta R3 tires over the product’s life cycle, the fuel savings would be 297 million liters (78.5 million gallons), and carbon dioxide emissions would decrease by some 710,000 tons (644 million kg)– a benefit to society of 28.4 million Euros, according to KPMG.

 So if you care about the environment, make low rolling resistance a high priority the next time you’re choosing tires.
 And once the tires are on your car, keep them inflated to recommended levels.